Glenbow Museum: Modern history

-In 2007, a permanent exhibit entitled Mavericks opened on the third floor; this exhibit traces the history of Alberta through a series of 48 influential and colourful personalities.
-As of 2013, the president and CEO is Donna Livingstone, formerly Vice President of Programs and Exhibitions and a member of the board of directors.
+As of 2025, the president and CEO is Nicholas R. Bell.
 Former presidents and CEOs include Mike Robinson and Jeff Spalding.

-In 2021, the Glenbow Museum secured a total of $94 million from government sources including $40 million from each of the Government of Canada and Alberta, and $14 million from the city of Calgary to redesign and renovate the eight-story downtown space.
+In 2021, the Glenbow Museum secured a total of $94 million from government sources including $40 million from each of the Government of Canada and Alberta, and $14 million from the City of Calgary to redesign and renovate the eight-story downtown space.
 The museum will seek an additional $40 million from private sources for the renovation.
 The project is set to total $115 million for capital costs, and remaining funds going towards operational costs and future programs.
 Construction closed the museum for three years starting on August 29, 2021.
-It will reopen in 2024, while providing exhibits through satellite sites.
+It will reopen in 2025, while providing exhibits through satellite sites.

 Admission to the museum is free permanently as of February 2022, due to a $25 million donation by the Shaw Family Foundation. $15 million of the donation will be placed in an endowment fund for admissions, and $10 million is earmarked for the new JR Shaw Institute for Canadian Art, named in honor of JR Shaw, founder of Shaw Communications and Corus Entertainment.